Game-theoretic analysis of Guts Poker: Modeling and preliminary simplification

-Evidently, with this definition, the value to player 1 of a repeated game is the product of the current multiple of the original pot times $V$.
-In the $2$-player game, for which the pot never grows, it is simply $V$.
-This allows us to compute the expected payoff to player 1 for a given set of strategies $p_j^*$ for each player $j$ in the first round of play, as \be \Psi(p_1^*, \dots, p_n^*)= \alpha (p_1^*, \dots, p_n^*) + \beta (p_1^*, \dots, p_n^*) V, \ee where $\alpha$ is the expected immediate return and $\beta$ is the current multiple of the original pot times the probability of repeated play: in the $2$-player game, simply the probability of repeated play.
+The above considerations allow us to compute the expected total return $R_1$ to player 1 for a given set of strategies $p_j^*$ for each player $j$ in the first round of play, assuming that strategies for rounds $2,3, \dots$ have already been assigned, as \be R_1= \alpha (p_1^*, \dots, p_n^*) + \beta (p_1^*, \dots, p_n^*) R_2, \ee where $R_2$ is the expected total payoff starting at stage 1 with stakes 1, $\alpha$ is the expected one-shot return, and $\beta$ is the expected multiple of the original pot given that play continues, times the probability of repeated play: in the $2$-player game (for which the pot never grows), simply the probability of repeated play.
+More generally, \be R_{m-1}= \alpha (p_1^*, \dots, p_n^*) + \beta (p_1^*, \dots, p_n^*) R_{m}, \ee where $R_m$ is the return starting at stage $m$ with strategy sequence $S_m, S_{m+1}, \dots$ and initial stakes 1.

-The first step in our analysis will be to calculate this payoff function, which is always computable.
-Afterward, we will try to use this information to determine the value of $V$, whether by fixed-point theory, direct iteration, or other means, and to deduce an optimal strategy achieving that value.
+The first step in our analysis will be to calculate the one-shot payoff and stakes functions $\alpha$ and $\beta$, which are always computable.
+Afterward, we will use \eqref{gpayoff}, together with an appropriate limiting and or truncation scheme as $m\to \infty$ in order to compute the expected payoff for a given strategy sequence, and, eventually, obtain information on optimal strategy sequences and total return for a given generalized recursive game.